pellepelster/learn.pelle.io/hugo/content/10_basic/10_the_assignment/_index.md

 ```

 {{% notice tip %}}
-The build.gradle file includes the Idea (`apply plugin: 'idea'`) and the Eclipse plugin (`apply plugin: 'eclipse'`) which allows us to create IntelliJ or Eclipse project files by calling `./gradlew idea` respectively `./gradlew eclipse`.
-Afterwards we can
- open the project directly in our favorite IDE creating a hassle free developer experience.
+The build.gradle file also includes the Idea (`apply plugin: 'idea'`) and the Eclipse plugin (`apply plugin: 'eclipse'`) allowing us to create IntelliJ or Eclipse project files by calling `./gradlew idea` respectively `./gradlew eclipse`.
+Afterwards we can directly open the project directly in our favorite IDE creating a hassle free developer experience.
 {{% /notice %}}

 ## Frontend

 The frontend team has gifted is with a a Vue.js based frontend that also contains some basic unit tests.
 It is built and bundled using webpack, so to start the frontend locally just change into the the frontend project directory, and run npm:

 ```